dgarage/NBXplorer/docs/API.md

 * `includeTransaction` includes the hex of the transaction, not only information (default: true)

-* `fromSeen` indicates the earliest date from which transactions should be retrieved, (default: 0, unix time)
+* `fromSeen` indicates the earliest date from which transactions should be retrieved, (default: null, unix time)

-* `toSeen` indicates the latest date up to which transactions should be retrieved, (default: 0, unix time)
+* `toSeen` indicates the latest date up to which transactions should be retrieved, (default: null, unix time)

 Returns: